Be (Common album): Background

+Title

 In an interview with AllHipHop, Common denied that the album title stood for "Before Erykah."
 Common explained the concept and the album title in a 2005 interview for SixShot.com:

 Singles

 "The Corner"

 Common gave his reasons for featuring controversial spoken word recording artists, the Last Poets, on the album's first official single, "The Corner": "They gifted at writing.
 They voices is incredible.
 They took my song to a higher level.
 And that's what hip-hop was about to me.
 It would have a message.
 It would take you to the next place.
 It was fresh as people say -- something new.
 They brought newness to what "The Corner" was and they also brought some nostalgia, too.
 Just them being from the '70s and being used in hip-hop and their spirit brought something pure to it.
 They gave me a better understanding of the corner after that.
 I knew those who had been listening to hip-hop would know who the Last Poets were and if they didn't they would feel it in their souls sooner or later.
 And I also felt good about introducing some of the youth to the Last Poets."